Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - You can deploy `app programs` in yml files.
 These files contain code that specifies what you as looking to install.
 It is look for the image in the docker hub or Azure container registery and then deploy that image onto the container.
 You can also manage specific container settings such as specifying thecontainer port
 - You can also have specific files where you can simply configure for a `service`, such as a load balancer
 - You can upload the code yml files into the Azure powershell and execute the code
+- You can also fetch information about a container using kuberneties